binarySmile/ToDoList-autotest/README.md

 # Todolist-autotest
 This is a test task for one of the companies.
 This task includes the implementation of PageObject pattern and the use of Properties.
+Another variant for testing this site is: https://github.com/binarySmile/Todolistme-autotest

   >The task is as follows: